-John Walsh, Senior Mine Geologist at Norton Gold Fields, has saved about three hours per week since DataShed and IMDEXHUB-IQ™ were integrated two months ago.
+John Walsh, Senior Mine Geologist at Norton Gold Fields, has saved about three hours per week since the DataShed and IMDEXHUB-IQ™ integration two months ago.

 “The solution to our previous drillhole survey data flow has been a big change for the better because once I’ve approved the surveys in IMDEXHUB-IQ™, the API synchronises them to DataShed automatically.
 No more downloading, reformatting and uploading files.

 “I wouldn’t hesitate to recommend it to another site.”